TLouf/discrete_maths/notes.typ

 #theorem[
   Any graph obtained by using the preceding procedure is a tree, and any tree can be obtained in this way.
 ]

+=== Properties

+#theorem[
+  Any tree with at least two vertices contains at least two vertices of degree one.
+]

 #theorem[